adnan019/Boston_AirBnB/README.md

 ### Statement details:
 ### Question 1--> What are the factors of price variability?

+Data is procvided for different listings for the past couple of years.
+In order to find out the underlying factors of price variability, we need to follow the CRISP-DM method and assess.
+The business is oriented towards customer satistaction and will be greatly interested to optimize the variations of rental price.
+The listing data provided us the price acroos differnt factors like property-type, policy etc. We will demonstrate couple of those factors in this project.

-To answer our first question, we need to deep dive on the price variability for different factors such as property type, policy and other accommodations.
-Here we will factorize the rental price across property type.
+So, to answer our first question, we need to deep dive on the price variability for different factors such as property type, policy and other accommodations.
+We found that these prime factors are considerably influencing the variation of rentals.
+Since the apartment type is widely available, variation in price is also expected.
+Next the policy was investigated and it came out that the rental with the most strict policy, usually have the highest rent.
+Finally the bed type plays a pivotal role of the price estimation of the rental.
+Those having real bed are listed with higher prices compared to other bed types including sofa, futon or couch.

 ### Question 2--> Is there any correlation between the availability of rents and the price?